- From Ridge to Reef

 Daily activities include morning and afternoon dolphin surveys, and snorkeling excursions, then back for lunch in the palapa.
-Weather and other field factors will set our daily schedule but some of the themes will include: Natural history of community keystone animals; Marine life; Coral reefs and fish behavior, and Marine Mammals.
+Weather and other field factors will set our daily schedule but some of the themes will include: Natural history of community keystone animals, coral reefs and fish behavior, and marine mammals.
 The researcher will prepare us for the dolphin surveys and explain the use of various pieces of field equipment.

 Early morning transfer to Belize City and check in to your hotel.
 Day trip to the Swallow Caye Manatee Sanctuary and Belize's great barrier reef to observe manatees, sea turtles, and to snorkel.
 Learn about manatees and hawksbill sea turtles from Belizean researchers.
-Although our focus us manatee and sea turtle observation, there will be dedicated time for reef snorkeling.
+Although our focus is manatee and sea turtle observation, there will be dedicated time for reef snorkeling.

 Morning transfer to the airport for your flight home.